High School “High Potential/Blue-Chip Showcase Camp” (Boys)

-Exposure is the key for any player in this day and age to receive a college basketball scholarship.
+Exposure is the key for any player in this day-and-age to receive a college basketball scholarship.
 With cutbacks in staff and budget by colleges nationwide, and fewer days to evaluate players, college coaches overlook more and more deserving players every year.

 Many college games on television have a past camper performing.
 For example, from 2010 to 2014, at least one former camper played on an NCAA Final 4 Team.
 Three out of four teams in the 2005 NCAA Final 4 had a former camper playing for them, and three former campers were members of the University of Louisville's 2013 National Championship team.
-Also, several campers throughout the years have been listed in the Sporting News Basketball Yearbook for the boy's High School All-American Teams.
+Also, several campers throughout the years have been listed in the Sporting News Basketball Yearbook for the Boy's High School All-American Teams.

-Over 500 college coaches nationwide representing all levels of play will be invited to attend both camp formats.
-Last summer college coaches, representing all levels of play nationwide, and scouting services observed or inquired about the High Potential “Blue-Chip” Basketball Camp.
+Numerous college coaches nationwide representing all levels of play will be invited to attend both camp formats.
+Last summer college coaches, bloggers and scouting services observed or inquired about the High Potential “Blue-Chip” Basketball Showcase Camp.

 There is a spot for you at “Blue-Chip” regardless of your playing ability.
 Your college scholarship offers could be broadened by attending.
-Should you be flying under the radar screens of college coaches, a good showing at “Blue-Chip” will get your name on road maps of recruiters.
-Finally, if you just want to improve your game for the next season, “Blue-Chip” is just the place for you.
+Should you be flying under the radar screens of college coaches, a good showing at “Blue-Chip” will get your name on the road maps of recruiters.
+Finally, if you just want to improve your game for the 2020-21 season, “Blue-Chip” is just the place for you.

-Camp Director/Basketball Scout (Since 1974)
+Camp Director/Basketball Scout (Since 1973)